Maayan-Shani/UnityGame_PiratesVsZombies/README.md

 ---

 ## 🎮 Gameplay
-- Explore island, cabins, and environments
+- Explore island, cabins, waterfalls, and environments
 - Collect coins (displayed on screen)
 - Talk to NPCs and receive hints
 - Enter portals to new areas